jessanettica/simple-shopping-api/README.md

 ```

 To check things in the shell
-Get to the directory with manage.py file and then run `./manage.py shell`
+go to the directory with manage.py file and then run `./manage.py shell`
 ```
 >>> from shop.models import *
 >>> u = User.objects.get(id=1)